What is Video Conferencing?

 Video Conferencing for Students

-Video conferencing allows student groups located at any of the three campuses to participate in courses that have staff on only one campus.
-It is heavily used for teaching to the Cradle Coast Campus, recruitment interviews, consultation, and research.
+Video conferencing allows student groups located at any of the campuses to participate in courses that have staff on only one campus.
+It is heavily used for teaching, recruitment interviews, consultation, and research.
 On occasion it is used for lecturers or students from the University to participate in or provide teaching to other universities and educational institutions around the world.

 Video Conferencing for Staff